Rumex acetosella aka Field Sorrel

 Field Sorrel, Sheep's Sorrel, Sheep Sorrel

-How to care for Field Sorrel
+How difficult is it to take care of Field Sorrel

 Field Sorrel is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.